 The Travelers,” a documentary from directors Liz Garbus and Alison Ellwood airing as part of MTV’s “True Life” series, is an especially compelling piece of work.
-The film begins as a straightforward depiction of the lives of young modern-day hobos, journeying from city to city.
-But what sets this docu apart is that the primary traveler, Ron Jones, recognizes that this may not be the way he wants to spend his young adult-hood.
+The subject itself is part of what makes it strong; the film begins as a straightforward depiction of the lives of young modern-day hobos, journeying from city to city often on open freight trains.
+But what sets this docu apart is that the primary traveler spokesman, Ron Jones, starts to recognize that this may not be the way he wants to spend his young adult-hood.

 “The Travelers” starts off as an exploration of a nonconformist lifestyle but, without a hint of contrivance, be-comes a coming-of-age story in the truest sense of the phrase.